EmadulE2004/EmadulE2004/README.md

 - 👋 Hi, I’m Emadul
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Assembly
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me by email
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: C++ was my first language I enjoyed using
+- ⚡ Fun fact: C++ was my first language I learned

 <!---
 EmadulE2004/EmadulE2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.